 1 How joyful is the one whose transgression is forgiven; whose sin is covered!

 2 How joyful is the man the LORD does not charge with sin and in whose spirit is no deceit!

 David’s anguish and groaning, his repeated deep emotional and physical unrest made him a physical and mental wreck.
-But now all the torment has been swapped for something unbelievably magnificent, exuberant joy.
-The joy bursts forth into praise and worship.
+But now all the torment has been swapped for something unbelievably magnificent: exuberant joy.
+His joy bursts forth into praise and worship.
 He wants everyone to hear and know what the Father has done for him.
 What a relief, what a release.

 David had been a fool trying to hide and cover.
-He had become a physical and mental wreck.
+He had become physically and emotionally drained.
 The fact is, “God does not permit his children to sin successfully” (Spurgeon).
 Sin makes us miserable.
 Forgiveness and cleansing make us joyful.